Adam And Eve

 The lust for power before the issuance of proper authority has been a plague throughout the history of man.

-The pathway of growth God intends now becomes rewrought, and then redetermined goals begin to surface.
-God’s plan for man’s progression now ends.
+God’s intended pathway of growth now becomes rewrought, and then redetermined goals begin to surface.
+God’s original plan for man’s progression now ends.
 Man has made himself the center of all things (self-centered) and seals his fate into the world.
 He is now subjected to worldly standards.
-He may not be completely cut off from God, but he has separated himself and operates through his new mental creation.
+He may not be completely cut off from God, but he has separated himself from godly wisdom, today epitomized by the Holy Spirit, and operates through his new mental creation.

 From the act of rebellion, all other negative attributes begin to rise.
 The folly of man, who forever pursues himself, yet cannot see—for him, the answer forever remains hidden just beyond the mist.
 Satan has completed the insurrection.